 Superiority of the PCR-based Approach for Cloning the Acetate Kinase Gene of Clostridium Thermocellum

-G. Ozcengiz et al., "Superiority of the PCR-based Approach for Cloning the Acetate Kinase Gene of Clostridium Thermocellum," Industrial Microbiology and Biotechnology, Springer Verlag, Sep 1998.
+G. Ozcengiz et al., "Superiority of the PCR-based Approach for Cloning the Acetate Kinase Gene of Clostridium Thermocellum," Journal of Industrial Microbiology and Biotechnology, vol. 21, no. 3, pp. 145-149, Springer Verlag, Sep 1998.

 J. William Fulbright Scholarship

 Acetate Kinase; Acetic Acid; Acetyl Coenzyme a Synthetase; DNA Fragment; Phosphate Acetyltransferase; Bacterial Gene; Bacterium Mutant; Clostridium thermocellum; Controlled Study; DNA Probe; Escherichia coli; Gene Isolation; Genetic Complementation; Methanosarcina; Molecular Cloning; Nonhuman; Polymerase Chain Reaction; Restriction Mapping; Sequence Homology; Technique; Bacteria (Microorganisms); Methanosarcina thermophila; Prokaryota; Gene Cloning; PCR; Phosphotransacetylase; Thermophilic Bacteria

 Article - Journal